midhxn/News360/README.md

 The News Application developed using java and newsapi

 ### Method 1 (Most Recommended)
-        Download the APK from releases
+        Download the APK from release
         Install on a Android Device (Version 5.0 or above)

 ### Method 2